featurist/sworm/readme.md

 ## Write Only?

-The features in this module are for **writing graphs of related entities**.
+The features in this module are mostly for **writing graphs of related entities**.
 Querying, on the other hand, is done with raw SQL so you can do it fast.
+See the [query API](#queries) for details.

 Why ORMs shouldn't support querying: